The Crow: Wicked Prayer: Plot

 Luc and Lola visit El Niño, the head of their Order, at a place called 'Iniquity', a Catholic church which has been abandoned by Christians and has been modified for use by the Satanic Cult.
 El Niño agrees to minister the wedding in exchange for a book Lola stole.
-They even have a hostage, Proud Foot Joe, the hearse driver.
+They even have a hostage, Proud Foot Joe, the hearse driver, as their virgin sacrifice.
 Tanner and Harold and a group of men assemble outside to confront them.
 As El Niño is performing the marriage ceremony that will bring Luc closer to harnessing the powers of the Antichrist, Jimmy, Tanner, Harold, and the other men arrive and have a shootout with War, who then attempts a Kamikaze as he lit up the dynamite strapped to himself, only to be shot until he blows up.
-El Niño completes the ceremony as Jimmy enters the church.
+During the shootout, Joe is accidentally killed, and El Niño completes the ceremony as Jimmy enters the church.
 Luc, now a host for Lucifer himself, telekinetically hangs Jimmy from a cross, while Lola kills El Niño.
 Luc and Lola leave the church and head to a nearby graveyard where they must consummate their ritual before sunrise in order for Lucifer to fully manifest, however, Luc's testosterone-driven ego is complicating the ritual as he was supposed to stare into Lola's eyes.

 Harold, Tanner, and the others free Jimmy, who tells them the crow is dying.
 To heal the bird and restore Jimmy's powers, Harold successfully performs the Crow Dance.
 Weakened, Jimmy heads to the graveyard and stops Luc and Lola's consummation ritual.
 Luc and Jimmy engage in a fight and the revived crow returns, restoring Jimmy's invulnerability.
 The sun rises, halting Luc's ritual.
 Jimmy then kills Luc by impaling him on a wooden spike and cutting his throat.
 Lola loses her sight and desperately attempts repentance by praying to the Virgin Mary, to no avail; and as Harold prepares to shoot Lola, Tanner stops him and arrests her.
 Shortly after, Jimmy's spirit is reunited with Lily in the afterlife where he present her a ring.